alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 - IBM - Watson NLP
 - Hugging Face - BLOOM (BigScience Large Open-science Open-access Multilingual Language Model)

 LLMs use techniques such as deep learning and transformers to process and generate natural language text, enabling applications like language translation, chatbots, and text summarization.
-These models have significantly advanced natural language processing capabilities, making them pivotal in various fields including healthcare, customer service, and content generation, adapted from [image](https://medium.com/@SymeCloud/a-brief-understanding-of-prompt-engineering-b176ba9fb2ba
+These models have significantly advanced natural language processing capabilities, making them pivotal in various fields including healthcare, customer service, and content generation.
+The following image is adapted from the [link](https://medium.com/@SymeCloud/a-brief-understanding-of-prompt-engineering-b176ba9fb2ba
 ).